-The Audit Committee currently comprises three (3) members, with Mr. Cha Peng Koi @ Chia Peng Koi, the Senior Independent Non-Executive Director, in the Chair.
-One of the remaining members is a member of the Malaysian Institute of Accountants.
-Further details on the composition of the Committee are found on page 11 of this Annual Report.
+The Audit Committee currently comprises three (3) members, with Mr. Tan Chuan Hock, the Independent Non-Executive Director, who is a member of the Malaysian Institute of Accountants, in the Chair.
+The other members are Mr. Tey Ah Tee @ Teo Ah Tee and Mr. Chan Chor Ngiak.

-The Audit Committee met four (4) times during the year.
+The Audit Committee met five (5) times during the year.
 The Committee members attended all meetings.
 Details of their attendance are provided on page 12 of this Annual Report.